 Like many other phobias, the fear of being alone often develops in childhood.
-You may not be aware of the specific source of your fear; you might have experienced an event that resulted in a fear of abandonment, such as a death in your family or a parental divorce.
+You may not be aware of the specific source of your fear; you might have experienced an event that resulted in a fear of abandonment, such as a death in your family, neglect, or a parental divorce.

 Some people develop autophobia after a traumatic experience that happened when they were alone.
 If the traumatic memories aren’t properly integrated, the person may experience intense fear when faced with a situation that reminds them of the event.